Yahweasel/libav.js/README.md

 Use `make build-variant`, replacing `variant` with the variant name, to build another variant.

+libav.js includes three other variants:

+The “lite” variant removes, relative to the default variant, AAC and the M4A container.

+The “fat” variant adds, relative to the default variant, Vorbis, wavpack and its container, and ALAC, as well as the “pipe” meta-protocol to make continuous data easier to use.

-The second variant that ships with libav.js is the “obsolete” variant, including two obsolete but still commonly found audio formats, namely Vorbis in the ogg container and MP3 in its own container.
+The “obsolete” variant adds, relative to the default variant, two obsolete but still commonly found audio formats, namely Vorbis in the ogg container and MP3 in its own container.
 Note that while Vorbis has been formally replaced by Opus, at the time of this writing, Opus still has lackluster support in audio software, so Vorbis is still useful.
 MP3, on the other hand, is completely worthless, and is only supplied in case your end users are idiots.
 Friends don't let friends use MP3.

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
 This is intentionally